 I decided to do something a little different for today’s post.
-I am a nosy parker, and I love to snoop in on my fellow writer and blogger’s lives when I get the chance, so I thought I’d give a little back.
+I am a nosy parker, and I love to snoop in on my fellow writer and blogger’s work space (and lives) when I get the chance, so I thought I’d give a little back.

 Here is my pride and joy, or the place where I tend to dump everything I own: my office!
 Usually, this room is littered with paper, but for the purposes of this post, I had a little spring clean.

-All the furniture in here is part of the – range, purchased from Ikea.
+All the furniture in here is purchased from Ikea.
 Dan bought the set on the provision that I keep the room tidy – yeah, right.
 The desk and bookshelf are the perfect size for regular use.
 As you can see, I can store a printer and mirror on the desk and still have ample space to scour travel books, plan trips and write blog posts!

 I love my bookshelf.
 I’m a literature graduate, so in 10 years of study and teaching, I’ve built a pretty decent collection of books.
 On one shelf I keep all my classics: Frankenstein, Jane Eyre, Wuthering Heights, Ulysses.
 Just below, I keep my modern literature, including some of my absolute favourite books – Small Island, Lolita, A Thousand Splendid Suns.
 Then, the bottom shelves are used primarily for my big books, my anthologies and critical literature.

 What I also keep close by is a small collection of travel books for inspiration and information.